dolasoft/stdio_context7_mcp/README.md

 # STDIO Context7 MCP Server

-> Alternative Context7 MCP server built specifically for seamless integration with Claude Code
+> Alternative Context7 MCP server built specifically for seamless integration with Cursor and other MCP-compatible AI assistants

-An alternative implementation of the Context7 MCP server, designed from the ground up to work seamlessly with **Claude Code** and other MCP-compatible AI assistants.
+An alternative implementation of the Context7 MCP server, designed from the ground up to work seamlessly with **Cursor** and other MCP-compatible AI assistants.
 This server provides up-to-date library documentation and code examples directly through STDIO transport.

 ## 🎯 Purpose

 This is an **alternative MCP server** to the original Context7, built with the specific purpose of:
-- **Seamless Claude Code Integration**: Optimized for the Claude Code CLI experience
+- **Seamless Cursor Integration**: Optimized for the Cursor IDE experience
 - **Enhanced STDIO Transport**: Direct, efficient communication via standard input/output
-- **Developer-First Design**: Built by developers, for developers using Claude Code
+- **Developer-First Design**: Built by developers, for developers using Cursor
 - **Production-Ready Security**: Enterprise-grade Docker image with SBOMs, provenance, and signing support

 ## ✨ Features

-- 🤖 **Claude Code Optimized**: Purpose-built for seamless Claude Code integration
+- 🤖 **Cursor Optimized**: Purpose-built for seamless Cursor integration
 - 🔍 **Library Resolution**: Resolve library names to Context7-compatible IDs
 - 📚 **Documentation Retrieval**: Fetch up-to-date documentation and code examples
 - 🎯 **Topic Filtering**: Focus on specific topics within libraries
-- ⚡ **STDIO Transport**: Fast, local integration with MCP clients
+- ⚡ **STDIO Transport**: Fast, local integration with MCP clients (HTTP/SSE planned)
 - 🐳 **Production Docker**: Multi-arch with SBOMs, provenance, and security hardening
 - 🔐 **Enterprise Security**: Non-root user, minimal attack surface, signed images
 - 🌍 **Multi-Architecture**: Supports amd64, arm64, and arm/v7 platforms